 These quick and easy Black Bean Tostadas are made with oven-crisped tortillas, refried black beans, and all of your favourite toppings.
 Simple to make and endlessly customizable, these vegetarian tostadas are a family favorite.

+Who loves a quick and easy dinner?
+We sure do!
 You know, something for those nights when you're tired, hungry, and just can't even.
-For those nights, I present to you: Black Bean Tostadas.
+For those nights, may I suggest Black Bean Tostadas?

+There’s really no way around the fact that tostadas are a little awkward and messy to eat.
+Just enjoy them with family and close friends and it’s all good!
 The result is a quick, easy alternative to the usual Tuesday tacos.
 (Or any busy weeknight when you want something satisfying and kid-friendly, but don't have an hour to spend making dinner!)

-How to Make Black Bean Tostadas
+Let's make Black Bean Tostadas together!

 You'll find detailed instructions in the printable recipe card at the end of this post.
 For now here's a step-by-step overview, complete with photos!